 By the way, I did notice a few DynCorp jobs and salaries posted.
 Let’s fill out the rest of the info on companies and make Glassdoor.com the place to rally at.
 Also, try various spellings of your company in the search, and someone might have put up a review.
 Check it out. –Matt

-Edit: 04/07/2014- Well, it has been awhile since I set up this page and has produced some good fruit.
-What I am seeing is that folks have definitely contributed to the databases on some of the top companies, and reviews have also popped up.
+Edit: 04/07/2014- Well, it has been awhile since I set up this page and it has produced some good fruit.
+What I am seeing now is that folks have definitely contributed to the databases on some of the top companies, and reviews are popping up.
 Like with anything though, you need a good filter to pick through the disgruntled chatter versus the hard facts.
-I say use this as one element to your decision making process about what companies you want to work for, and continue to span out and learn via other sources.
+I say use this as one element of your decision making process about what companies you want to work for, and continue to span out and learn via other sources.
 But at least we now have this resource, and that is awesome.
 Check it out.

 Post a Salary or Review

 Glassdoor.com is a career and workplace community where anyone can find and anonymously share salary details about specific jobs for specific employers or company and interview reviews describing life on the inside of an employer — all for free.
 What sets us apart is that all our information comes from the people who know these companies best — either the employees who work there or the candidates who have interviewed there.
 In the spirit of community, we ask our users to share with each other.
 That is, before you can access all of the information shared by others in the Glassdoor community, we first ask that you post an anonymous salary, company review or interview review of your own.
 By working together to offer an inside look at companies, we can open up access and bring greater transparency to information in one of the most important parts of our lives — our work.

 It was the summer of 2007, and Glassdoor.com co-founder Robert Hohman was busy taking time off after having left his position as president of Hotwire.com.
 His long-time friend Rich Barton called up with an interesting question: